rabbitgrowth/plover-tapey-tape/README.md

 ## Fingerspelling

-`tapey-tape` tries to be clever and treats contiguous fingerspelled strokes as a group, so that when you
+Tapey Tape tries to be clever and treats contiguous fingerspelled strokes as a group, so that when you
 [fingerspell “kvetch”](https://www.youtube.com/watch?v=DIfjztBuBc8)
 for example, it will only show suggestions for “kvetch”, not sub-words